laanp/Icarus_Mods_Separated/laanp-DrillManager_Readme.md

 ## Known Issues:
-- On the Prometheus map, the grid line system is inaccurate and due to this, sometimes the Grid locations on the buttons may be off by one grid.
-- This is a known bug, and not much I can do about it.
 - In multiplayer only, the player cannot remotely access drills that are outside of a 1 grid radius from player location.
 This is indicated by the red text on the buttons.
 Player can still teleport to the drill.
 - In multiplayer only, the Resource Locator will only detect Deep Mining resources up to 2 grids from player.
 The exception is Water Geysers and Exotic deposits which will show when scanning the whole map.
 - Showing all resources on a map (entering 0 in the grid search radius) will introduce considerable lag (in single player) in the game, since you will be marking > 600 locations on your map!
 Best practice is to select a resource first before changing grid search distance.